BlackCatCo/Mindstream/README.md

 2. **Install Dependencies**:

     Ensure you have Python installed.
-Then, install the required dependencies using the provided `requirements.txt` file:
+Then, install Flask:

     ```bash
-    pip install -r requirements.txt
+    pip install flask # or pip3
     ```

 3. **Run the Application**: